Having trouble sticking to a habit?

 The easiest example for this is nutrition.
 At GST, we often tell clients to follow a 80/20 rule or 90/10 rule.
 What that means is that you follow your diet 80-90% of the time, and then relax a little bit 10-20% of the time.

-The problem for some people is that the 10% slowly turns into 12%, then 14%, and it just slowly increases until you are basically back to where you started, but you just have a salad at lunch.
+The problem for some people is that the 10% slowly turns into 12%, then 14%, and it just slowly increases until you are basically back to where you started, but you just have a salad at lunch now.

-Now, I kinda hate saying this because I’m a big proponent of saying “it depends,” but sometimes you need to make things black-and-white to keep you on the path moving forward.
+Now, I kind of hate saying this because I’m a big proponent of saying “it depends,” but sometimes you need to make things black-and-white to keep you on the path moving forward.

 The 100% rule doesn’t allow for deviations.